Bearkat Softball Complex

 The Bearkat Softball Complex is the home stadium for the Division I (NCAA) Sam Houston State Bearkats softball team.
 Located next to the Bowers Stadium on the campus of Sam Houston State University, the stadium features seating for 400 fans.
 Included in the 400 seat capacity is a combination of partially covered chair back and bleacher seats.
-The stadium has field lighting, bullpens, dugouts, a press box, enclosed hitting area, and an electronic scoreboard.
+The stadium has field lighting, bullpens, dugouts, a press box, an enclosed hitting area, and an electronic scoreboard.
 Also included is coaches offices, locker rooms' training rooms' concessions, a conference room, and restrooms.

 The initial home game was played in February, 2006.

 The 2007 and 2011 Southland Conference softball tournaments were held at the Bearkat Softball Complex.
-In 2007, they won conference which allowed them to go to the Division I Women's College World Series, the first time in school history.
-During their first decade at the facility, the Bearkats have a record of 134-79.
+The Bearkats won the 2007 Southland Conference softball tournament and the conference NCAA tournament auto-bid, resulting in the first national tournament trip in school history.
+During their first decade at the facility, the Bearkats had a record of 134-79.

+Rentals

 The stadium can be rented for $1,500 for day games, $1,700 for night games and $2,000 for double-headers.